Questions & Answers

-Epsychiatry is a mental health telehealth service team embraced with a group of psychiatrists, psychologists, and social workers that work closely with health centres across Australia.
+We are a mental health telehealth service with a group of psychiatrists, psychologists, and social workers that work closely with health centres across Australia.

-Telepsychiatry can be done at home, in a GP’s clinic, or at your local hospital.
-Your telehealth psychiatrist will be at his or her workplace.
-Different software or apps can be used for telepsychiatry.
-You can see your psychiatrist via Skype, Zoom or another software.
+This can be done at home, in a GP’s clinic, or at your local hospital.
+Your telehealth clinician will be at his or her workplace.
+Certainly, different software or apps can be used for this.
+You can see your clinician via Skype, Zoom or another software.
 We will let you know beforehand and help you to connect.

-You can either send us your GP referral or have your clinic fax it to us.
-We will then call you and onboard you onto the Epsychiatry platform.
-We will find a convenient time for you to see your psychiatrist or psychologist.
-Our team will send you emails and an SMS before the appointment.
-These messages will contain a link plus reminders for your appointment.
+Further, you can either send us your GP referral or have your clinic fax it to us.
+After that, we will then call you and onboard you onto our platform.
+We will find a suitable time for you to see your clinician.
+Moreover, our team will send you emails and an SMS before the appointment.
+These will contain a link plus reminders for your appointment.

-During your appointment, your psychiatrist will ask you questions and together come up with recommendations just as they would during a face-to-face consultation.
+During your appointment, your clinician will ask you questions and together come up with recommendations just as they would during a face-to-face consultation

 Not everyone is suitable for an online consultation.
-Discuss with your GP, your supports or send us a message and we will advise.
+However, discuss with your GP send us a message and we will advise.

-In some cases, face-to-face consultation works better – for instance where there is a need for a physical examination such as during an assessment for Autism.
-Sometimes, your psychiatrist may recommend that you are seen at an in-person clinic first and follow up happens by telehealth.
+In some cases, face-to-face consultation works better.
+For instance, where there is a need for a physical examination such as during an assessment for Autism.
+Sometimes, your psychiatrist may wants to see you at an in-person clinic first and follow up happens by telehealth.

-Some of the Telehealth consultations done with Epsychiatry are bulk-billed.
-Please discuss with our booking co-ordinators when they onboard you onto our platform.
+Some of them done with us are bulk-billed.
+However, please discuss with our booking co-ordinators when they onboard you onto our platform.

 We will send you an email confirmation after your appointment has been booked.
-This email will contain details about fees that your clinician charges.
+This email will contain details about fees that we charge.

-Medicare provides a rebate for telehealth psychiatry and psychology sessions if you live outside of city limits in Australia.
-If you would like us to check your postcode to determine eligibility, please get in touch.
+Medicare provides a rebate for telehealth sessions if you live outside of city limits in Australia.
+If you would like us to check your postcode to decide eligibility, please get in touch.
 Alternatively, you can check which zone you are in here:

-- For telepsychiatry eligibility, you need to live in ASGC-RA 2-5 region.
+- Telepsychiatry, you need to live in ASGC-RA 2-5 region.

-- For telepsychology eligibility, you need to live in the MMM region 4-7 region.
+- Telepsychology, you need to live in the MMM region 4-7 region.